votca/votca/README.rst

 Performance advice
 ##################
-VOTCA-XTP relies in the Eigen library for vector-matrix operations, and a lot of performance can be gained by enabling vectorization and/or use of Intel's ``MKL`` as backend, which is automatically detected by ``CMake``.
+VOTCA-XTP relies on the Eigen library for vector-matrix operations, and a lot of performance can be gained by enabling vectorization and/or use of Intel's ``MKL`` as backend, which is automatically detected by ``CMake``.
 Below are some recommendations for different architectures: